araujo88/vulnerable-payment-server-example/README.md

 A vulnerable payment server example and a fix.
 DON'T use in production!

-## Server vulnerable to race conditio
+## Server vulnerable to race condition

 This is a basic example of a payment server that demonstrates a vulnerability to double spending.
 It's important to remember that this code is for LEARNING purposes only and should NOT be used in a production environment!